How to understand open and closed form in poetry

 He bit an Angle Worm in halves

 Perhaps the tightly controlled form reflects the precise actions of the bird, and draws attention to the brutal behaviour of actually killing the worm.
-Notice that the third line has an extra metrical foot and this pattern also repeats throughout the five stanzas.
+Notice that the third line has an extra metrical foot – two more beats in the line.
+This is a pattern that repeats throughout the five stanzas.

 To understand the form of a poem you can start by looking at its shape.
 Ask yourself some of the following questions: